del/quickledger/README.markdown

 5. Done!
 You can now use quickledger as described below.

 ## Usage
 quickledger is simple to use, you just need to specify the input file, the name of the account it relates to, the output file, the filters file and the parser to use.
-At this time, the only available parser is nordea.
+At this time, the available parsers are nordea and seb, two Swedish banks.

     java -jar quickledger-2.0.0-standalone.jar -i export.csv -a "Assets:Checking:Nordea" -f filters.clj -p nordea -o ledgerfile.dat